 I opted for public transportation due to convenience and because my son was excited about the new adventure.
 The bus was clean and there were very few passengers.
 Our driver was helpful and friendly.
 The adult fare is $2 but young children are free.
 I was given a free return trip pass but didn’t need it because my husband came to pick us up.

-Aside from time on the beach, exploring Downtown Huntington Beach with kids is fun.
+Aside from time playing on the beach, exploring Downtown Huntington Beach is a fun activity with kids.
 I am a fan of having a stroller available because my son, like all toddlers, will eventually want to be carried.
 I used the Summer 3DLite travel stroller to get around when we were not in the car.

 Best Day Trips from Huntington Beach with Kids